public class DefaultExpressionEngine extends Object implements ExpressionEngine

 If this document is parsed and stored in a hierarchical configuration object,

-for instance the key tables.table(0).name
+for instance the key tables.table(0).name can be used to find

 out the name of the first table.
 In opposite tables.table.name